-Every year, clients and former clients, staff members, political dignitaries, and community members gather to celebrate the success of our clients who have moved into permanent housing and maintained their housing for a year or more.
-Last year, Tracy Cascio, Homeless Program Manager, U.S. Department of Veterans Affairs, was the guest speaker at Berkeley Food & Housing Project’s Seventh Annual Client Success Event on September 9th, and BFHP’s focus was on veterans.
+In 2016, clients and former clients, staff members, political dignitaries, and community members gathered to celebrate the success of our clients who have moved into permanent housing and maintained their housing for a year or more.
+Tracy Cascio, Homeless Program Manager, U.S. Department of Veterans Affairs, was the guest speaker at Berkeley Food & Housing Project’s Seventh Annual Client Success Event on September 9th, and BFHP’s focus was on veterans.

 The program included a powerful performance that brought together personal stories, poems, movement, and music from some of our veteran clients in a format that invited community participation.
 The performance was a collaboration between BFHP’s clients who are military veterans in transitional housing, Artist-in-Residence Krista DeNio, and BFHP’s Interfaith Chaplain Marianna Sempari.
 Said Krista DeNio, “Power to the hands of these veterans, who then and now are most compelled to continue serving their community.”